f5se/bigip-gatewayapi-docs/docs/quick-start/index.md

   #- "2021:118:2:2::/64"
 ```

-The mac address can be obtained using the TMSH command on BIG-IP:
+The mac address `VtepMAC` can be obtained using the TMSH command on BIG-IP:

 `$ show net tunnels tunnel fl-tunnel all-properties`

 `$ show net tunnels tunnel fl-tunnel6 all-properties`

+The pod CIDR `podCIDR` varies and should not be duplicated with the kubernetes cluster's pod CIDRs, see it by:

+`kubectl get node -o yaml | grep podCIDR`

-Execute `kubectl apply -f bigip1.yaml` command to create the above virtual node.
+-> Execute `kubectl apply -f bigip1.yaml` command to create the above virtual node.

 ### In Calico mode

 In calico mode, we need to peer BIG-IP(s) as the BGP neighbors of Kubernetes nodes.

+In the following configuration sample, we use:

+* AS(Autonomous System): *`64512`*
+* BIG-IP traffic IP: *`10.250.17.111`*

+On master node,

-So, on master node, run the command to get `calicoctl` command line:
+-> Run the command to get `calicoctl` command line:

 ```shell
 $ curl -O -L https://github.com/projectcalico/calicoctl/releases/download/v3.10.0/calicoctl`